intershop/icm-partner-devops/README.md

 ## How to use the pipeline template

-Add a file `azure-pipelines.yml` to the root-directory of your project with following content.
+Rename the `azure-pipelines.yml.tmpl` file to `azure-pipelines.yml` and add it to the root-directory of your icm-customization repository.
 After that, in Azure DevOps a new pipeline has to be created from this file.